What is a headless CMS?

 A headless CMS is a content management system that separates the backend content management from the frontend, presentation layer.

-Whereas the backend is the developer's side of the website where server, application and database information is managed.
+The backend is the developer's side of the website where server, application and database information is managed.
 Therefore, aspects of a website like rules, integrations and how pages are connected are controlled here.
-Common backend development languages include PHP, SQL and Java.
+Common backend development languages include .NET, SQL and Java.

 In a headless architecture then, the head, or frontend of the system is chopped off from the body, or the backend of the system.